Enter your work email

 Start by consolidating business spend data across departments, suppliers, and systems.
 Identify rogue or off-policy purchases, high-volume or high-risk categories, and redundant vendors to identify inefficiencies.

-Use tools like Spend Visibility with Business Prime to centralize your spend data in one place.
+Use tools like Spend Visibility with Prime Business to centralize your spend data in one place.
 This enables you to analyze purchases across users, cost centers, and categories to quickly identify inefficiencies.

 Automated dashboards and analytics, like those that automatically log purchases made in Amazon Business, are also essential for visibility into your current spend landscape.